-Our lights run on clean, green solar energy, which is good for the climate.
-Independent thinktank the Ecologic Institute has estimated that Mwezi solar lights save 517kg of carbon dioxide per light per year.
+Our lights run on clean, green solar energy, which helps to protect the environment.
+Independent thinktank, the Ecologic Institute, has estimated that Mwezi solar lights save 517kg of carbon dioxide per light per year.

-When our Schools Managers visit our schools, they take away any broken solar lights.
+When our Schools Managers visit our schools, they collect in any broken solar lights.
 These are then delivered to our workshop, where our Technical Manager, John, fixes them.
 The repaired lights are then re-donated, thereby limiting waste.